 - Other factors as the court deems relevant in individual case.

 HOW LONG WILL THE MAINTENANCE PAYMENT BE ORDERED?
-If the court finds that an award of maintenance is appropriate, the court will then determine the term or duration of the maintenance award.
+If the court finds that an award of maintenance is appropriate (or the parties reach an agreement that includes maintenance), the term or duration of the maintenance award must also be decided.
 A maintenance obligation can be for a limited or indefinite period of time.
-An indefinite term is until the remarriage of the party receiving maintenance or until the death of a party.
-In limited term maintenance orders, the court will set the duration of time based on the length of time necessary for recipient spouse to become self-supporting at an appropriate standard of living or as otherwise determined appropriate by the court.
+An indefinite term is usually until the remarriage of the party receiving maintenance or until the death of a party.
+In limited term maintenance orders, the duration of the payments will have a deadline, which is often connected to the amount of time necessary for the recipient spouse to become self-supporting at an appropriate standard of living or as otherwise determined appropriate by the court.

 ARE THERE ANY TAX IMPLICATIONS FOR MAINTENANCE PAYMENTS?
-Yes.
 The tax consequences will be considered when the court orders maintenance.
 Under the prior tax code, and absent some agreement to the contrary, the party paying maintenance had been allowed to deduct the value of the payment from his/her income and the party receiving the maintenance payment had to report that payment as income.
-The tax implications for maintenance under the new tax code have yet to be concretely determined, but it is expected that payments will no longer be deductible for the payor nor included as income for the payee.
-Special care will be needed to properly apply the terms of the new tax code.
-There may be additional factors to consider when determining how the maintenance payments are structured.
+Those orders can be modified and still maintain the tax implications.
+The current tax code does not give any special tax treatment to maintenance payments.
+However, there may be additional factors to consider when determining how the maintenance payments are structured.
 In some instances, a three-year recapture rule may apply if the maintenance payments are not carefully structured.
 Tax consequences of maintenance are not easily navigated and should be left to the advice of an experienced family law attorney, such as those at Your Family Law Center, S.C.